Anthony Bingham Mildmay, 2nd Baron Mildmay of Flete

 Anthony Bingham Mildmay, 2nd Baron Mildmay of Flete (14 April 1909 – 12 May 1950) was an English amateur steeplechaser, who raced in the Grand National.
 He also inspired the Queen Mother's interest in National Hunt racing.

 Early life

 Mildmay was the son of Francis Bingham Mildmay, 1st Baron Mildmay of Flete and his wife Alice Grenfell.

 He was educated at St Cyprian's School, Eastbourne, where he was encouraged to ride on the South Downs, and at Eton.
 He then went up to Trinity College, Cambridge, where he was a member of the University Pitt Club.

 He fought in World War II, as an officer in the Welsh Guards, rising to the rank of captain.
 He succeeded to the title of 2nd Baron Mildmay of Flete on 8 February 1947.

 Steeplechasing

 "Nitty" Mildmay, a gaunt, stoop-shouldered six-footer, was a well-known and popular amateur steeplechaser.
 He rode in the Grand National before and after the war, becoming known as a persistent 'trier', despite several episodes of bad luck.
+In 1933 he rode his first winner called Good Shot at Wye in March but also rode in the National for the first time falling at the first from Youtell.

+In 1936, riding he loses his claim to 5lb (15 wins) winning the Boxhill Handicap Chase at Gatwick on Davy Jones.
+In the Grand National the same year the 100-1 Davy Jones, he was leading at the 2nd to last fence when a buckle on the reins broke and the horse ran out.
+He shared the amateur championship with Mr R Petre in 1937/38.

+The turning-point of his career was his meeting Peter Cazalet, a fellow Etonian but older and more distinguished than himself.
+From their friendship, which ended only with his death, was born a rider and an administrator of the highest class, the mighty Fairlawne training establishment and the introduction to chasing of its principal patron, H.M.
+Queen Elizabeth.
+No such grandiose schemes were evident at the beginning.
+It was just a case of two friends with a common interest in trining and riding chasers and since Cazalet's family home offered the most convenient base, Mildmay moved un.
+It was an arrangement which happily survived his friend's two marriages and lasted until his death.